AlexRamey/cs4501-site/README.md

 	- **POST**: Updates the Category with Id equal to :categoryId with the POST params
 	- **DELETE**: Deletes the Category with Id equal to :categoryId

+- `/isa_models/api/v1/users/:userId/purchased/`
+	- **GET**: Returns a List of Orders where User with Id equal to :userId is the BUYER

+- `/isa_models/api/v1/users/1/sold/`
+	- **GET**: Returns a List of Orders where User with Id equal to :userId is the SELLER

+- `/isa_models/api/v1/users/1/selling/`
+	- **GET**: Returns a List of Products which are currently being sold by User with Id equal to :userId

 ## Response Format:

 The response is always a JSON Dictionary with a top-level `response` key whose value is either `success` or `failure`.